szager-chromium/rr/Zen.md

 Status: Untested

 Recent versions of grub have a way to set MSRs.
+Older versions can use an [external module](https://github.com/jesusdf/grub-msr).

-Doing so before the Linux kernel boots ensures the kernel will preserve the workaround, at the expense of not being able to disable it when not necessary.
+Setting MSRs from grub, before the Linux kernel boots ensures the kernel will preserve the workaround, at the expense of not being able to disable it when not necessary.

 First, determine the current MSR value with `rdmsr` from `msr-tools`:
 ```